 - The growth and stretching of the follicle itself, or;

-It’s normal to experience pain during ovulation, but severe or persistent abdominal pain could indicate another underlying condition like appendicitis, ovarian cysts complications, and endometriosis.
-Symptoms for these are similar to ovulation pain, but are generally more severe and sudden.
+It’s normal to experience cramps during ovulation, but severe or persistent abdominal pain could indicate another underlying condition like appendicitis, PCOS (polycystic ovary syndrome), or endometriosis.

 Symptoms for these are similar to ovulation cramps, but are generally more severe and sudden.